 A working habit that you should always keep in mind and put into the heart.
 The idea of most people and the stereotypical thinking is that criticisms is a bad thing that is mostly used to degrade the idea or work of another, it is something that starts and creates negativity when looked or perceived in the wrong perspective.

-You are working in an environment which is full of diverse personality traits, they have different opinions and sometimes it is inevitable that you might not even be able to see expectations and standards eye to eye.
+You are working in an environment that is full of diverse personality traits, they have different opinions and sometimes it is inevitable that you might not even be able to see expectations and standards eye to eye.
 Keep an open mind, most of the time the comments on the others side is what you call constructive criticisms.
-Feedback is valuable within the organization for you to see a clearer picture and dive deeper to what four corners your ideas are confined by.
+Feedback is valuable within the organization for you to see a clearer picture and dive deeper into what four corners your ideas are confined by.

 It will only be a negative attribute if you choose to see it that way.
 What constructive criticisms open is the opportunity to further expand your ideas and sometimes even help you learn from your past mistakes.
 Accepting criticism will help the individual grow, you might not be able to see it right now that clearly, but in due time you will be able to realize that these criticisms will become a huge lesson on your part.